AkshatSharma5/OS-Scheduling-Algorithms/README.md

 - **Task Representation:**
   Uses a `Task` dataclass with fields:
   `name`, `burst`, `arrival`, `priority`, `deadline`, plus dynamic fields for `remaining`, `completion`, `waiting`, `turnaround`, and `missed_deadline`.
-  This allows all schedulers to use a **single class based interface**.
+  This allows all schedulers to use a single class based interface.

 - **Metrics Computed:**
   - **Waiting Time:** Time a task spends waiting in the ready queue.